Find out more about your health here from our health professionals!

 Testosterone plays a key role in libido in men.
-However, someone with low Testosterone will likely experience a more drastic drop in their desire to have sex.
-This might include reduced sexual desire, erectile dysfunction, fewer spontaneous erections.
+However, someone with low testosterone will likely experience a more drastic drop in their desire to have sex.
+This might include reduced sexual desire, erectile dysfunction, and fewer spontaneous erections.
 Your testes might become smaller as well.

 Changes in sleep patterns.